 Ms. Nishandeny Ratnam has a bachelor’s’ degree (LL.B) from the University of Colombo and a Masters’ degree (LL.M) from Ohio Northern University.
 She also holds a Masters’ degree in Human Rights and Democratization from University of Sydney and a Postgraduate Diploma in International Relations from Bandaranayake Centre for International Studies.
 She received an Excellence for the Future Award in the study of Comparative Constitutional Law in 2015 from Ohio Northern University.
 She was called to the Bar as an Attorney-at-Law in December 2011.

-Currently, she is the Case Management Specialist at Chemonics International Inc. implementing a USAID funded project called ‘CORE Justice’ which seeks to promote the rule of law in Sri Lanka.
+She was recently the Case Management Specialist at Chemonics International Inc. implementing a USAID funded project called ‘CORE Justice’ which seeks to promote the rule of law in Sri Lanka.

 Ms. Iromi Perera

 Iromi Perera is a Colombo based researcher and activist.
 Her research focuses on Sri Lanka’s post war development related issues, specifically evictions and forced displacement in Colombo, spatial justice, contested sacred sites, and eminent domain.
 Iromi joined the Board of Trustees of the Asia Foundation in January 2019 and is a part of the People’s Commission on Land initiated by the People’s Alliance for Right to Land (PARL) in Sri Lanka as a Commissioner.
 She was a Senior Researcher at the Centre for Policy Alternatives (CPA), a Sri Lankan public policy research and advocacy think tank, from 2008 – 2017 and headed CPA’s survey research unit.
 She is also the founder and curator of the Right to the city Sri Lanka initiative; and combines research, ongoing documentation, photography and video to provide alternative narratives to the development discourse in Sri Lanka, with a focus on city making in Colombo.